azka-begh/terraform_begin/meta_arguments/count/README.md

   * The current element at index 1 (i.e., server_two) will now become the new element at index 0, i.e., server_two is now at index 0.
   * The current element at index 2 (i.e., server_three) will now be the new element at index 1, i.e., server_three is now at index 1
   * There will be no element at index 3, and this index will be destroyed.

+**If distinctive values are needed in the arguments , usage of for_each is recommended.**

-## Performance considerations when using count
+## Performance considerations when Using Count
 Below are some best practices to adhere to when working with count:

 * Using count potentially increases the number of API requests made to a Terraform provider for every infrastructure object created.
 Hence, you need to use count carefully to avoid exceeding API rate limits which can degrade performance.